tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Status is deprecated.
-It usually is used to communicate the observed state of the PipelineResource from the controller, but was unused as there is no controller for PipelineResource.</p>
+<p>Status is used to communicate the observed state of the PipelineResource from
+the controller, but was unused as there is no controller for PipelineResource.</p>
+<p>Deprecated: Deprecated in v0.30.0.</p>
 </td>
 </tr>
 </tbody>